Governance & Board

 Geoff has been a lifelong seasonal resident of the Huntsville and Lake of Bays area.
 His family and forefathers share a long history in the Town of Huntsville and the Lake of Bays.
 Geoff is a partner at the firm of Cassels Brock and Blackwell LLP where his practice focuses on commercial litigation specializing in franchise law.
 He is described in Who’s Who Legal as the “go to guy” for class action defence.
 He is a frequent author for various industry publications and a regular speaker at international and domestic franchise law conferences.
 Geoff is recognized as a leading lawyer by the Lexpert Guide to the Leading US/Canada Cross-Border, Corporate Lawyers in Canada, Best Lawyers and Who’s Who Legal, and he was named a “Legal Eagle” by Franchise Times in 2014 and 2015.
 Geoff graduated from Queens Law School in 1984 after completing 3 years of Commerce and Finance at the University of Toronto.
 Geoff received his Masters in Law specializing in ADR from Osgoode Hall Law School in 2011.
 Geoff has two sons aged 21 and 24 both of whom have spent every summer of their lives at the Lake of Bays.
 He and his spouse, Pascale, are seasonal residents of Dwight and look forward to spending more and more time in the Region.

-David James, Huntsville Hospital Auxiliary, President
+Susan Love, Huntsville Hospital Auxiliary, President